hphelion/documentation/community/community.faq.md

 OpenStack on OpenStack, or TripleO, is the OpenStack community's official project for deployment of OpenStack systems.
 It builds on the core resource-provisioning strengths of OpenStack technology.
 It enables you to administer your cloud, and deploy and maintain virtual and baremetal installations of the OpenStack platform using the same APIs you are familiar with for deploying workloads on an OpenStack cloud.
 A template-based deployment engine (using OpenStack Heat) allows for rigorous testing and reliable, repeatable deployments of known configurations.

-A TripleO installation includes a Seed, the Undercloud, and the Overcloud.
+A TripleO installation includes a seed, the undercloud, and the overcloud.

 ####What is available in the current version? {#preview}